0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/get-did-profile-info.md

 `did` is the DID we interactedd with.

 The `privateKey` is the key used to access all the sensitive information from the identity and also to realize operations like generating proofs.

+`interactedWithDid` is the identifier of the service we have interacted with.
+This is used to be able to recognize/use it in another occasion.